Why is Tauck offering travel to Cuba?

-Yes; in April 2010, the Cuban government began requiring that all foreign visitors must carry medical insurance under an approved plan.
+Yes; since May 2010, the Cuban government has required all foreigners traveling to Cuba to carry medical insurance under an approved plan.
+Cuba offers medical care through a network of clinics and hospitals located throughout the island.
+Basic health care is available 24 hours a day at your hotel in Havana for a nominal fee.
 As part of the cost of your People-to-People trip, Tauck will purchase this coverage for you for the duration of your journey.

-As an American visitor, can I move about freely in Cuba?
+As a traveler from the U.S.,, can I move about freely in Cuba?

 What precautions should I take when traveling to Cuba?

-By most world standards – and contrary to some popular misconceptions – Cuba is a fairly safe country for foreign visitors, with a low incidence of the violence and street crime common in many other countries.
-Especially during daylight hours, visitors are generally quite safe on the streets, in the hotels, at museums and historic sites, and at the many institutions you will visit as part of your People-to-People exploration with Tauck.
+By most world standards – and contrary to some popular misconceptions – Cuba is a fairly safe country for foreign travelers, with a low incidence of the violence and street crime common in many other countries.
+Especially during daylight hours, travelers are generally quite safe on the streets, in the hotels, at museums and historic sites, and at the many institutions you will see as part of your People-to-People exploration with Tauck.

 What scams should I know about while traveling in Cuba?

-What should female travelers be aware of while visiting Cuba?
+What should female travelers be aware of while traveling in Cuba?